Skip to content

 • Default: 150

 • Description: Threshold in pixels for swipe actions.
-Cards must be swiped beyond this distance to trigger approve/reject.
+Cards must be swiped beyond this distance to trigger a directional swipe.

 dragThreshold